mihcaelcaplan/mihcaelcaplan.github.io/project_pages/ebike.md

   <figcaption><em> Tearing out the management circuit.</em></figcaption>
 </figure>

+The batteries all got tested for voltage, and categorized by cells that had probably retained good capacity, and those that had self-drained over time.

+From there, I ordered a plastic EBike battery case to arrange the cells.

+### KWeld
+When I was interested in this previously, I ordered a spot welder kit from a company that made small, assemble-it-yourself machines.
+Check out the KWeld [here](https://www.keenlab.de/index.php/product/kweld-complete-kit/).

+This will allow me to weld nickel strips on to the surface of the battery cells.
+These will serve as the wiring that carries energy from each individual cell out to the motor.git

 ## The controller (VESC)
 Searching for a low cost, flexible motor controller, I came across an open source project by a single engineer.